What is combustion?

 Combustion reaction with insufficient oxygen produces carbon monoxide instead of carbon dioxide.
-In general combustion processes, oxidation-reduction reactions where oxidizing agent is the oxidant and the reducing agent is the fuel.
+In general combustion processes, oxidation-reduction reactions where the oxidizing agent is the oxidant and the reducing agent is the fuel.

 Combustion Formula is expressed by

-Heat of combustion = Heat of formation of products – Heat of formation of reactants.
+The heat of combustion = Heat of formation of products – Heat of formation of reactants.

 The easiest way to identify a combustion reaction is that the products always contain carbon dioxide and water.

-- Complete Combustion is an oxidation of hydrocarbon producing only carbon dioxide and water.
+- Complete Combustion is the oxidation of hydrocarbon producing only carbon dioxide and water.
 Example for clean combustion is burning of candle wax, where the heat from the wick vaporizes wax (a hydrocarbon), which reacts with oxygen to release carbon dioxide and water

 Combustion of methane